miketheprogrammer/go-thrust/README.md

 Go-Thrust is a cross platform GUI Application development base.
 It aims to provide the essentials to create a cross platform application using web technologies such as, (HTML,CSS,JS), as well as new technologies like Websockets, Webview, etcetera.
 Go-Thrust is the supported Go Library for accessing the underlying technology Thrust.
 Thrust builds upon the efforts of predecessors like ExoBrowser, Node-Webkit, and Atom-Shell to create an easily buildable Webbrowser base.
 Thrust consists essentially of a C/C++ implementation of the Chromium Content Library (Blink/V8) and abstracts away most of the nitty gritty platform specific implementations.

+While Go Thrust and Thrust are in their infancy, they already provide some pretty nice features.
+Expect many more to come.

 Thrust exposes all of this beautifully over an Stdin/Stdout pipe speaking a JSONRPC protocol.